Rosey Grier

-Roosevelt "Rosey" Grier (born July 14, 1932) is an American former football player, bodyguard, actor, singer, Protestant minister, and motivational speaker.
+Roosevelt "Rosey" Grier (born July 14, 1932) is an American former football player, bodyguard, actor, singer, Protestant minister, fiber artist, and motivational speaker.
 He played professionally as a defensive tackle in the National Football League (NFL) for the New York Giants and Los Angeles Rams where he was a member of the original "Fearsome Foursome".

 Grier played college football for the Penn State Nittany Lions, earning All-America honors and a place in the NCAA 100th anniversary list of 100 most influential student athletes.
 A professional football player for 12 seasons in the NFL, Grier was a member of the New York Giants and the original Fearsome Foursome of the Los Angeles Rams.
 He played in the Pro Bowl twice, was selected All-Pro multiple times, and won the 1956 NFL championship with the Giants in the pre Super Bowl era.

 After Grier's professional sports career in the NFL, he worked as a bodyguard for Senator Robert Kennedy during the 1968 presidential campaign.
 Grier was guarding Ethel Kennedy when Senator Kennedy was shot.
 Although unable to prevent the assassination, Grier took control of the gun and subdued the shooter, Sirhan Sirhan.

-Grier hosted his own Los Angeles television show and made approximately 70 appearances on various TV shows during the 1960s and 1970s.
+Grier hosted his own Los Angeles television show and as an actor made approximately 70 appearances on various TV shows during the 1960s and 1970s.

 Grier became an ordained Protestant minister in 1983.
 He founded American Neighborhood Enterprises, a nonprofit organization that serves inner city youth.
 He also travels as an inspirational speaker.

 Among Grier's hobbies are crocheting, knitting, needlepoint and macramé.
 In 1972, Grier wrote Rosey Grier's Needlepoint for Men, a book that was published by Walker and Company on January 1, 1973.

 Early life

 Grier was born on July 14, 1932, in Cuthbert, Georgia, one of twelve children.
 He was named after presidential candidate Franklin Delano Roosevelt.

 Grier's father grew sugar cane and peanuts where Grier and his siblings worked.
 Due to the need to work and the distance to walk to school, Grier was only able to attend school three times a week at this time.
 After World War II, when Grier was still in elementary school, the family moved to Roselle, New Jersey for more stable work opportunities.
 Grier was able to attend school regularly and ultimately played football at Abraham Clark High School in Roselle and graduated in 1951.

 While in high school, Grier became a star athlete.
 At 6'5" Grier played both offense and defense line positions.
 He studied smaller players and developed explosive speed and quick footwork for his size.

-Grier also excelled and track and field in the shot put, discus, and javelin events in high school.
+Grier also excelled in track and field in the shot put, discus, and javelin events in high school.